Supakornn/quartz/content/braindump/How to run a live-server from terminal.md

 Since I started using Zed as my main editor, I’ve run into a few annoying problems.
 One of them is the lack of a _live-server_ feature.

-This is how i solve this problem:
+Here’s how I solved it:

 1. [live-server](https://www.npmjs.com/package/live-server)